-- 21.1 The uniform and equipment allowance in effect on April 1, 2016, shall remain in effect except as modified below. - 21.2(a) Effective April 1, 2018, all employees with peace officer status required to wear a uniform shall receive a uniform and equipment allowance of \$1,390 if eligible under Section 21.4.
-The payment of the uniform and equipment allowance shall be in a separate check and payable in equal parts in June and December of each year. - 21.2(b) Effective April 1, 2019, and each year thereafter, all employees with peace officer status required to wear a uniform shall receive a uniform and equipment allowance of \$1,440 if eligible under Section 21.4.
+The uniform and equipment allowance in effect on March 31, 2021, shall remain in effect except as modified below.

+- 21.1(a) Effective April 1, 2022 all employees with peace officer status required to wear a uniform shall receive a uniform and equipment allowance of \$1,520 if eligible under Section 21.5.
+Such payment shall not be added to basic annual salary but shall be pensionable.
+The payment of the uniform and equipment allowance shall be in a separate check and payable in equal parts in June and December of each year. - 21.1(b) Effective April 1, 2022 each employee who is required by the State to wear a uniform who does not have peace officer status shall receive an annual uniform and equipment allowance of \$1,230, if eligible under Section 21.5.
+Such payment shall not be added to basic annual salary but shall be pensionable.
+The payment of the uniform and equipment allowance shall be in a separate check and payable in equal parts in June and December of each year. - 21.2(a) Effective April 1, 2023, all employees with peace officer status required to wear a uniform shall receive a uniform and equipment allowance of \$1,565 if eligible under Section 21.5.
+Such payment shall not be added to basic annual salary but shall be pensionable.
 The payment of the uniform and equipment allowance shall be in a separate check and payable in equal parts in June and December of each year.